Resources for Educators

 Individuals featured in the top 3 videos will be acknowledged at a virtual awards ceremony.

 Videos can include poems, songs, dances or other creative ways to share why the census is important.
+Feel free to use platforms like TikTok to develop a creative video.
 Watch other local leaders from Allegheny County share why the census matters to businesses, nonprofits and our region.

 Download the Space County App